Early Retirement at 33: An Overview

-I have recently transitioned to using Personal Capital to track all spending as well as all investments.
+I use Personal Capital to track all spending as well as all investments.
 It provides a summary of all income, expenses, and investments in one screen.
 Incredibly easy to set up and even easier to use.

 This is a great tool for figuring out exactly where your money is going.
 Knowing how you spend lets you determine whether you get value for your dollars, and where you might be able to focus efforts to reduce expenses further.

 After I started tracking expenses in very fine detail, I realized we weren’t spending as much as I had assumed.
 Core expenses were around $24,000 per year.
 This meant we were even closer to early retirement (lower annual expenses = smaller investment portfolio required to fund those expenses).